oguimbal/jcool-docs/general/documents.md

 !> An uploaded document reference can be used multiple times in a **single** call to `createDispute`, but it cannot be reused later.

-# Option 3: Pre-upload each documents in multiple files
+# Option 3: Pre-upload multiple documents in a single variable

-There are cases where you could have two documents (a `.jpg` and a `.pdf` file for instance), which corresponds to a single document you want to upload.
+There are cases where you could have two documents (a `.jpg` and a `.pdf` file for instance), which correspond to a single document you want to upload.
-It turns out that Justice.cool knows how to convert and concatenate documents, just upload your two (or more) files via multiple http `POST`:
+Justice.cool knows how to convert and concatenate documents, you just need to upload your two (or more) files via multiple http `POST` queries:

 1) You begin a multi-document upload by sending your first file via an http `POST` to `https://api.justice.cool/v1/upload/concat`, which works in the same way as `Option 2`.